lammps/lammps/doc/src/pair_eam.rst

 .. versionadded:: TBD

 The *eam*, *eam/alloy*, *eam/fs*, and *eam/he* pair styles support
-extraction of two per-atom quantities by the :doc:`fix pair
-<fix_pair>` command.
-This allows the quantities to be output to files
-by the :doc:`dump <dump>` or otherwise processed by other LAMMPS commamds.
+extraction of two per-atom quantities by the :doc:`fix pair <fix_pair>` command.
+This allows the quantities to be output to files by the :doc:`dump <dump>` or otherwise processed by other LAMMPS commands.

-The names of the two quantites are "rho" and "fp" for the density and derivative of the embedding energy for each atom.
+The names of the two quantities are "rho" and "fp" for the density and derivative of the embedding energy for each atom.
 Neither quantity needs to be triggered by the :doc:`fix pair <fix_pair>` command in order for these pair styles to calculate it.

 ----------